catseye/Tamsin/README.markdown

 *   `tamsin run eg/csv_parse.tamsin < eg/names.csv`

-You can also compile to C and compile the C to an executable and run the executable all in one step, from the repo directory, like so:
+You can also compile to C and compile the C to an executable and run the executable all in one step, like so:

-*   `./loadngo eg/csv_extract.tamsin < eg/names.csv`
+*   `tamsin loadngo eg/csv_extract.tamsin < eg/names.csv`

-While the reference implementation is fine for prototyping, note that initial benchmarking reveals the compiled C programs to be about 30x faster.
-(I'll write up something more detailed about this eventually.)

 Design Goals
 ------------